Avast SecureLine VPN Review 2023: A Good Choice?

 Server Categories and Smart VPN

-SecureLine VPN automatically establishes a connection with the best available server, however, you can manually select the server you'd like to connect to as well.
-All servers in the server list are arranged according to their region, with dedicated streaming and P2P servers marked as such.
-How the VPN performs when it comes to streaming is discussed below in the "Performance" section of this review.
+SecureLine VPN automatically connects to the best available server, however, you can manually select this if you'd like.
+All servers in the server list are arranged by region, with dedicated streaming and P2P servers marked as such.
+The VPN's streaming performance is discussed below in the "Performance" section of this review.

 Unfortunately, no option is provided for marking favorites, however, owing to the relatively small size of the server network, this isn't that big of a deal.
-It would be nice to be able to view more information about the performance of individual servers, but the client lacks both an integrated speed test, as well as real-time metrics.
+It would be nice to see more information about the performance of individual servers, but the client lacks both an integrated speed test, as well as real-time metrics.

 SecureLine's server list is nothing to write home about.